hippieZhou/hippieZhou/README.md

 public sealed class About : Me
 {
     private const string MY_DREAM = "To be a Fullstack Developer.";
+    private const string MY_QUOTE = "It is no use doing what you like; you have got to like what you do."

     public object GetCurrentWorkplace()
     {